 The SGL Program is designed to help bridge the early-stage funding gap that many North Carolina biotechnology companies face.
-Through the SGL program, loans of up to $250,000 are available for biotechnology companies in North Carolina.
-Importantly, SGL funds must be matched by an equal investment or loan from one or more organized angel funds or networks (“Angel Groups”) or venture capital funds (“VCs”).
-This program is intended to fund companies to reach specific and meaningful milestones that will enable them to obtain further funding from private investors.
+Through the SGL program, loans of up to $250,000 are available for life science companies in North Carolina.
+SGL funds must be matched by an equal investment from one or more organized angel funds or networks (“Angel Groups”) or venture capital funds (“VCs”) with significant life science investing experience.
+This program is intended to help companies to reach specific and meaningful milestones that will enable them to obtain further funding from private investors.

-In order for a candidate biotechnology company to be eligible for the SGL, it must:
+In order for a candidate life science company to be eligible to apply for the SGL, it must:

 - Have significant operating presence in North Carolina.
 To establish a significant presence, the company must (i) maintain its head office (where its books and records are kept, taxes are paid and senior management is located) in North Carolina as reported to the Secretary of State and/or (ii) conduct significant research, product development, or manufacturing activity in North Carolina.

 - Be engaged in life science research, development or manufacturing to develop a product or technology with commercial potential.